colaudiolab/AudioCIL/README.md

-# PyCIL: A Python Toolbox for Class-Incremental Learning
+# AudioCIL: AudioCIL: A Python Toolbox for Audio Class-Incremental Learning with multiple scenes

 ---